-An International Drivers Permit (IDP), in conjunction with your Australian driver’s licence, is compulsory in many European countries, and highly recommended in others.
+Not compulsary for pick up but an International Drivers Permit (IDP), in conjunction with your Australian driver’s licence, is compulsory in many European countries, and highly recommended in others.

 For the relative small cost, compared to the overall cost of your holiday, we recommend you obtain and use an IDP in conjunction with your Australian driver’s licence.

 Please click on one of the below links for more information on obtaining and using an International Drivers Permit (IDP).